michaelg29/JAMScript-OTA/docs/index.md

+---
+layout: page
+title: Home
+permalink: /
+---

 # JAMScript Over-the-Air Update Platform

 This is the main repository for JAMScript's Over-the-Air (OTA) platform.
-Please see [README.md](../README.md) for startup instructions for local development and deployment.
+Please see [README.md](https://github.com/michaelg29/JAMScript-OTA/blob/main/README.md) for startup instructions for local development and deployment.

 This repository houses a Docker container that represents a [control center](#control-center) running on a Linux machine.
 The control center serves as a hub to link users to their nodes without always needing to have a physical link to the nodes.
 There are several [tool programs](#tool-programs), that will be served to the nodes (edge devices), which act in conjunction with the JAMScript runtime.
 For persistence, the control center hosts a local [Redis database](./redis.md).